Overview

 • Using the information from (2), the AFP sets the lens to a new focusing distance.

 Autofocus systems can be found on film and digital cameras.
 More is very reliable.
 There are no features except the very useful flash buttons.
 All the rest is automatic.
 It has a very good lens, hence good picture quality.
 It also has slow shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
 More speeds for night photos.
-It's very small and light.
+It’s very small and light.
 Point and shoot as easy and good as possible.
 When it was released, it was a top quality camera.

 The round and very slim design is similar to the OlympusOlympus introduced its first camera in 1936, the Semi-Olympus I, fitted with the first Zuiko-branded lens.
 The first innovative camera series from Olympus was the Pen, launched in 1959.
 The half-frame format, allowing 72 pictures of 18 × 24 mm format on a standard 36-exposure roll of film, made Pen cameras compact and portable for their time.
 Pixel More Mju I, released 2 years earlier, but it has better features, more like the Mju II, released 4 years later.